shabbirabdul/Project-Pipeline3/README.md

 ###Deployment of Binaries and Remote Deployment

-The Application used here is a JAVA  web application built using MAVEN, Jenkins job is configured to run this MAVEN project.
+The application used here is a JAVA web application built using MAVEN, Jenkins job is configured to run this MAVEN project.
 After the build is complete, the generated artifacts are pushed to remote AWS EC-2 instances.

-##### Deployment Configuration:
+##### Deployment Configuration

 A post build step has been configured to deploy the artifacts generated after build step.
 The post build step undeploys and redeploys the application on Tomcat sever.
 The application is automatically undeployed and deployed using by creating a manager user in Tomcat.